phys-jychen/ahcal-pid/README.md

 source <build_dir>/setup.sh
 ```

 By now, the compilation have been finished.
-Prepare your datasets, and have fun!
+Prepare your datasets, and have fun! :relaxed:

 ## Acknowledgement & Reference
 The author would like to thank Mr Zhen WANG (TDLI/SJTU), for kindly offering his project [cepc\_hbuana](https://github.com/wangz1996/cepc_hbuana) for the convenience of going through the whole process of BDT.
 In this project (AHCAL-PID), the framework of reconstructing variables and BDT are adopted from cepc\_hbuana.